How to Automate CI/CD Pipeline Using Jenkins?

 These trigger points are the starting point of the pipelines.
 After the code is compiled, the code goes through a set of test cases written in the repository.
 To build and test the code, build steps need to be provided in the jobs using the Jenkins user interface.

 The commands that need to be executed on the server are mentioned in these build steps.
-After the testing has been completed, the code can be packaged into a docker image.
-This image can then be pushed to the production server for deploying the new release.
-Similar to the compilation and testing stage, the build steps need to be written for deploying the new release on the production servers.
+After testing, the code can be packaged into a docker image.
+This image can then be pushed to the production server to deploy the new release.
+Similar to the compilation and testing stage, the build steps must be written to deploy the new release on the production servers.

 When creating a pipeline, you can create different jobs for each stage, like build, test, and deploy.
 These jobs can also be linked to each other by using post-build actions.
-For example, after the compilation of code is completed, the job of testing the executable will automatically get triggered.
-Then after successful testing, the working environment can be packaged and deployed on the server.
+For example, after the code compilation is completed, the job of testing the executable will automatically get triggered.
+Then, after successful testing, the working environment can be packaged and deployed on the server.

 The flow of the pipelines may vary from team to team according to their projects and requirements.
 You can also create views using the Jenkins dashboard.
 These views help in showcasing those jobs that are relevant to the project.